Agriculture

 March 2025: Trump Administration Executive Order Called For Reduction To Federal Agency That Helped Fund Duluth Museums And Libraries.
 According to KBJR, "The Dorothy Molter Museum in Ely preserves Northwoods wilderness heritage, sharing the life and legacy of an Ely area icon.
 However, leaders say its future is now at risk due to an executive order signed last Friday. [...]
 Now, a Trump executive order directs the elimination of several federal agencies, including the Institute of Museum and Library Services (IMLS).
 'There doesn’t seem to be a lot of explanation about why this particular entity was targeted, so it’s very frustrating,' Edberg said.
 The museum covers operational costs but depends on grants like those from the IMLS for professional development and improvement projects.
 The Duluth Public Library is in the same basket.
 Duluth Library Foundation Executive Director Erin Kreeger said operational costs are covered by city funding, but they also receive donations and grant money.
 'So, when we see one of those funding arms cut off, it can really impact members of our community in finding those spaces to connect, stay informed, and find enrichment in their lives,' Kreeger said.
 Kreeger said other libraries that rely on grants for operational costs have more to lose."
 [KBJR, 3/18/25]

 April 2025: Trump Administration Terminated $300,000 Grant To St. Olaf College To Preserve WWII-Related Records.
-According to the Minnesota Star Tribune, “The four-paragraph letter got straight to the point: The Norwegian-American Historical Association at St. Olaf College was losing a nearly $300,000 federal grant, effective immediately.
+According to The Minnesota Star Tribune, “The four-paragraph letter got straight to the point: The Norwegian-American Historical Association at St. Olaf College was losing a nearly $300,000 federal grant, effective immediately.
 ‘Your grant’s immediate termination is necessary to safeguard the interests of the federal government, including its fiscal priorities,’ the letter from National Endowment for the Humanities (NEH) acting Chair Michael McDonald read.
 The historical association was just months into a three-year project to preserve and digitize records documenting Norwegian Americans’ relief efforts for occupied Norway during World War II.
 Now the group’s half-dozen staffers will have to find another way to pay for it.
 ‘It was awful,’ said executive director Amy Boxrud.
 ‘We’ve been cautiously optimistic that a signed grant with the government would be honored, so we were really devastated that the grants that are already underway were being rescinded.’
 The historical association is among thousands of museums, libraries, historic sites, colleges and universities and other organizations together losing millions of dollars in federal funding as President Donald Trump and Elon Musk’s Department of Government Efficiency takes aim at the decades-old agencies that support them.”
 [Minnesota Star Tribune, 4/9/25]

 March 2025: Trump Administration Cut $226 Million In Funding To Minnesota’s Health Department Which Officials Said Would Result In 150-200 Layoffs.
 According to KARE, "Minnesota health officials are scrambling after learning the federal government is cutting $226 million in federal grants.
 State health officials say they first learned about the cuts on Tuesday and leadership held an all-staff town hall meeting Wednesday afternoon to explain the cuts to their employees. "'There were a lot of emotions for sure.
 Super gut punch, shock, a lot of immediate processing,' Minnesota Department of Health (MDH) Deputy Commissioner Wendy Underwood said.
 State health leaders are still analyzing how these cuts will impact the state healthcare system, but here’s what they do know: - The grants were approved during the COVID-era. - The $226 million amounts to about 25% of MDH’s total budget. - Several initiatives and programs will be affected, including free vaccine clinics, transportation to medical appointments, educational outreach, and others. - The funding cuts will lead to layoffs.
 'We anticipate it could be between 150 and over 200 team members,' Underwood said. " [KARE, 3/26/25]